 Avoid Phytic Acid Foods to Remineralize Teeth

 Phytic acid is a known mineral blocker.
 Certain plant-based foods store phosphorus in them in the form of phytic acid.
-This phytic acid when bind to other minerals like manganese, zinc or iron, both of them form a compound called phytate.
-Human body doesn’t have the enzymes required to break down phytates.
+This phytic acid when binding to other minerals like manganese, zinc or iron, both of them form a compound called phytate.
+The human body doesn’t have the enzymes required to break down phytates.
 Thus, these minerals pass out of your body without being absorbed.
 While a little phytic acid gives you certain health benefits, more of it can be a health hazard as it will block all the minerals that could be used by your body.
 One of such health hazards are the white spots on teeth and the gradual tooth decay.
 So, what are the foods having phytic acid?
 And do you need to avoid having these foods altogether?
 No, you don’t.
 There are ways in which these foods can be made to lose most of their phytic acid.
 Let’s know how!

 Nuts – Nuts like almonds, cashews and walnuts are one of the richest sources of phytic acid.
 They are healthy too.
 So, instead of not having nuts, have them in different ways.
 Don’t have them raw as they are.
 You may dry toast the nuts before eating.
 Heat will inactivate phytic acid in them.
 Another great way is to soak the nuts to decrease the phytic acid concentration in them.
 Soak the nuts overnight or at least for 4-5 hours before you have them.
 If you don’t want to either toast them or soak them, eat nuts with those foods that are higher in vitamin C, like strawberries and oranges.

-Whole grains – These have very high amount of phytic acid as most of the phytic acid in grains is found in the outer bran layer.
-Wheat bran, rice bran, oats, barley and wild rice all have higher concentration of phytic acid but they are rather healthy to avoid altogether.
+Whole grains – These have the very high amount of phytic acid as most of the phytic acid in grains is found in the outer bran layer.
+Wheat bran, rice bran, oats, barley and wild rice all have a higher concentration of phytic acid but they are rather healthy to avoid altogether.
 Therefore, presoak your whole grains before using them in your dishes.
 This will decrease the amount of phytic acid in them.
 You may also make them using some source of yeast.

-Seeds- Sesame, linseed, flax seed, rape seed, sunflower seed kernels and even seeds of soy plant, the soybeans have phytic acid.
+Seeds- Sesame, linseed, flaxseed, rapeseed, sunflower seed kernels and even seeds of soy plant, the soybeans have phytic acid.
 Have them like nuts.
 Soak the seeds and then dry-toast or roast them.

 Eat Mineral-Vitamin Rich Foods to Remineralize Teeth

 Having foods rich in vitamins and minerals is essential simply because you need to give your body all the minerals that it requires to function.
 Most of these minerals also go into making your teeth and enamel stronger and healthier.
-Once you lack in minerals and get white spots on teeth, remineralization by providing extra supply of minerals will ensure removal of these white spots.
-Therefore, have those foods that are good sources of calcium, phosphorous, magnesium, Vitamins K2 and D3 as well as fat soluble vitamins.
+Once you lack in minerals and get white spots on teeth, remineralization by providing an extra supply of minerals will ensure removal of these white spots.
+Therefore, have those foods that are good sources of calcium, phosphorous, magnesium, Vitamins K2 and D3 as well as fat-soluble vitamins.
 All these minerals are crucial for the formation and remineralization of your teeth.

-- Have raw dairy products like raw grass fed cow milk, kefir, cheeses that are raw and butter from milk obtained from grass fed animals.
-This type of milk is a good source of many minerals and fat soluble vitamins.
+- Have raw dairy products like raw grass-fed cow milk, kefir, cheeses that are raw and butter from milk obtained from grass-fed animals.
+This type of milk is a good source of many minerals and fat-soluble vitamins.
 This milk and its products also have sufficient calcium than the milk which comes from a cow feeding on grain.

-- Have meat, fish, eggs, preferably organic and those that come from grass fed animals.
+- Have meat, fish, eggs, preferably organic and those that come from grass-fed animals.

 - Consume more of oils that come from coconut and fish.
 When having fish oil, it’s better to get fermented cod liver oil.

 - Eat the healthy olives and fruits such as avocados.
-They are not only rich in antioxidants but even have fat soluble vitamins.
+They are not only rich in antioxidants but even have fat-soluble vitamins.

 - Do not consume packaged foods and even other processed foods.